RIVM-bioinformatics/juno-assembly/README.md

     - qc_clean_fastq: results of the quality control for fastq files.
 Run after filtering and trimming.
     - qc_de_novo_assembly: results of the quality control of the assemblies.
 Includes results of different tools (refer to those tools for interpretation).
     - qc_raw_fastq: results of the quality control for fastq files.
 Run before filtering and trimming.
+    - identify_species: results of bracken for species identification.
+The main result is a file called top1_species_multireport.csv which summarizes the main species found in the sample.

 ## Issues